Pacific City Lines

 Pacific City Lines was a company formed in 1937 as a subsidiary of National City Lines, based in Oakland, California.
 Its function was to purchase streetcar systems in the western United States as part of what became known as the Great American streetcar scandal.

 General Motors made investments in 1938.

 From 1943 to 1944, Pacific City Lines acquired all of the Streetcars in Sacramento from the Pacific Gas and Electric Company and other former owners, subsequently terminating streetcar service throughout the Sacramento metropolitan area in less than three years, mirroring the practices of NCL and the numerous other transportation holding companies owned and controlled by GM, Chevron/Standard Oil of California, Firestone and other Automotive and Oil Industry giants across the United States.

-This business practice was well exemplified by Jesse L. Haugh, the president of Pacific City Lines from 1942 to 1946 during which he was also involved in dismantling the Key System in the San Francisco Bay Area, along with numerous other U.S. electric railways looted and liquidated across the country, such as the Spokane & Inland Empire Railroad and others.
+This business practice was well exemplified by Jesse L. Haugh, the president of Pacific City Lines from 1942 to 1946 during which he was also involved in dismantling the Key System in the San Francisco Bay Area, along with numerous other U.S. electric railways looted and liquidated across the country.

 In 1947 Pacific City Lines was indicted alongside General Motors and numerous other companies and executives on two counts: